 Another Cathedral Square attraction not to be missed is the Palace of the Grand Dukes of Lithuania.
 Although the 15th century palace was destroyed, the government of Lithuania has erected a faithful reconstruction to house an exceptional museum.
 The ruins of the original palace are on display, along with artifacts such as jewelry and pottery uncovered during excavations at the site.
 The museum’s top two floors utilize period furnishings to recreate the ancient ceremonial halls, from the throne room to the chancellery.

-We stopped by the Museum of Applied Art, which is located near the steps to Gediminas’ Tower in the Old Arsenal building, and features an ecclectic assortment of exhibits.
+I stopped by the Museum of Applied Art, which is located near the steps to Gediminas’ Tower in the Old Arsenal building, and features an eclectic assortment of exhibits.
 At the time, these included a display of woven textiles as well as an extensive collection of women’s clothing and accessories.
 Curiously, ABBA songs were being played throughout the museum.